Traeger Smoked Spatchcock Turkey

 • The Traeger adds a glorious smokiness to the meat that you simply won’t get from a regular oven.

-• The flat shape of the spatchcocked turkey cooks evenly and more quickly than full-sized turkeys, resulting in juicy meat and crispy skin.
+• The flat shape of the spatchcocked turkey cooks evenly and more quickly than full-sized turkeys, resulting in smoked, juicy meat and crispy skin.

 • It stores well in the fridge for those post-Thanksgiving turkey sandwiches!
+Eat it countless more times after your turkey day festivities.

 • It pairs beautifully with classic sides like potatoes, green bean casserole, and gravy for the ultimate holiday dinner.